eaglesky/HandGestureApp/README.md

 the app.
 Then you can test it by choosing the "App Test" in the menu.

 A demo of the app can be found on YouTube: http://youtu.be/PF6hY-0VuN4

+If you find any problems about the code, feel free to contact me.
+Any feedback is greatly appriciated! ^_^